Bible Reading: Acts 1:1-5

 During the forty days after his crucifixion, he appeared to the apostles from time to time and proved to them in many ways that he was actually alive.
 Acts 1:3

-REFLECT: That is the evidence.
+TALK: That’s the evidence.
 The verdict?
-Jesus Christ actually rose from the dead and he lives today.
-How does that affect how you live your life?
+Jesus Christ actually rose from the dead, and he lives today.
+Are you letting him live in you today?